 - Cholesterol excess: SCAP-SREBP complex binds to cholesterol → no transportation to the nucleus

-The enzyme HMG-CoA reductase is clinically important because it is the target for drugs that are designed to reduce the plasma concentration of cholesterol (i.e., HMG-CoA reductase inhibitors, which have a similar structure to mevalonate).
+The enzyme HMG-CoA reductase is clinically important because it is the target for drugs that are designed to reduce the plasma concentration of cholesterol (i.e., HMG-CoA reductase inhibitors, which have a structure similar to that of mevalonate).
 They are also referred to as statins.

-In laboratory tests, total cholesterol, triglycerides, HDL, and LDL are usually determined.
+In laboratory tests, total cholesterol, triglycerides, HDL, and LDL are usually measured.
 If levels are elevated or reduced, testing should be repeated after at least 2 weeks.
-See for associated levels.
+See for optimal and pathological levels.

 |Laboratory parameter||Elevated in||Reduced in||Prognostic correlations|